 Ireland’s Senate approved legislation criminalizing trade with Israeli settlements.
 Given Palestinian rejection of a West Bank/Gaza Strip state—with eastern Jerusalem as its capital—in exchange for peace with Israel in 2000, 2001 and 2008, perhaps Jewish communities in disputed territory are not the main problem.
 Regardless, the Irish bill recalls the Arab League’s economic boycott, begun even before the Jewish state declared independence in 1948, and Nazi laws banning trade with Jews, laws marking the beginning of the fatal isolation of European Jewry.

-In America, the boycott, divestment and sanction (BDS) movement—apparently having little effect on Israel’s expanding international trade—advances its true goal, censoring Israel’s supporters to undermine the Jewish state.
+In America, the BDS movement—apparently having little effect on Israel’s expanding international trade—advances its true goal, censoring Israel’s supporters to undermine the Jewish state.
 BDS efforts include trying to “mark off, isolate, and ghettoize Jews supporting Israel on campuses, while characterizing Jews in ways that are deeply worrying,” according to Kenneth Waltzer of the faculty-based Academic Engagement Network.

 Leading the ghettoization is Students for Justice in Palestine.
 It attempts to ally “progressive” (often, in fact, reactionary-left) organizations and racial, religious and gender minority groups.
 This identity politics excludes Jewish students presumed to support Israel, and dismisses Jews as “privileged,” “white” and even “oppressors.”